dextor-io/engrave.dextor.io/README.md

 Currently, two official plugins are available for this setup:
 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md): Uses [Babel](https://babeljs.io/) for Fast Refresh.
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc): Uses [SWC](https://swc.rs/) for Fast Refresh.

+License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in compliance with the MIT License terms.
+See the [License](/License.md) file for more details.